AlbertoNessi/BetterDataTable/README.md

 `BetterDataTable` is a modern, dependency-free rewrite of the classic jQuery-style datatable model.

+## Authorship

+This initial implementation in this repository was developed by **ChatGPT Codex 5.3**, based on project requirements and iterative user direction.
+Please keep this attribution when sharing or extending this specific project baseline.

 ## Project goal

 The goal of this project is to provide a faster, safer, and more predictable alternative to legacy datatable patterns by default.